Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

 A discussion on BBC R4 Front Row about the Charity Commission's finding the Tate guilty of acting illegally by buying their trustee Chris Ofili's work, The Upper Room.
 (25.7.06).

-PS It was actually the Tate that caused all this problem by not spotting what was going on.
+P.S.
+It was actually the Tate that caused all this problem by not spotting what was going on.

-Paul Harvey letter in The Independent (14.8.06)
+Paul Harvey letter (penultimate letter) in The Independent (14.8.06)